 The dark winter months between November and February drive me into a state of hibernation.
-I tend to work a lot, but only later in the spring I start to realise the achievements.
-I can also recognise the seasons in my writing.
+I tend to work a lot, but only later in the spring, I start to realize the achievements.
+I can also recognize the seasons in my writing.
 Winter texts are usually seriously fact-packed while the summer texts are more in the easygoing story-telling mode.

 Despite the hibernation, I have now made the final corrections to my forthcoming book, Viking Age Brew, to appear in June 4, 2019.
 I will introduce the book later with a background story, but a preview is already shown at Brewing Nordic Books page, and the book is sold at online bookstores like Amazon.

-Another almost confirmed event is a fabulous Nordic farmhouse ale event Norsk Kornøl festival in Horninal, Norway in October 2019.
-In Finland the most likely bigger events are OlutSatama (Jyväskylä) in June, Helsinki Beer Festival in April, the Medieval Market of Turku in June, the National Sahti competition (Hartola) in August and OlutExpo (Helsinki) in October.
-Meanwhile, on February I’m giving a course on traditional brewing in Pirkkala, Finland.
+Another almost confirmed event is a fabulous Nordic farmhouse ale event Norsk Kornøl festival in Hornindal, Norway in October 2019.
+In Finland, the most likely bigger events are OlutSatama (Jyväskylä) in June, Helsinki Beer Festival in April, the Medieval Market of Turku in June, the National Sahti competition (Hartola) in August and OlutExpo (Helsinki) in October.
+Meanwhile, in February I’m giving a course on traditional brewing in Pirkkala, Finland.